taangle/vg-mixer/README.md

 Feature count: 62

-Note that each game is only assigned a subset of all features.
+Note that each game is only assigned a relevant subset of all features.